tensorflow/tensorflow/tensorflow/g3doc/tutorials/image_recognition/index.md

 [blog post]: http://karpathy.github.io/2014/09/02/what-i-learned-from-competing-against-a-convnet-on-imagenet/

 This tutorial will teach you how to use [Inception-v3].
 You'll learn how to classify images into [1000 classes] in Python or C++.
-You'll learn how to run the model on mobile devices.
-You'll also learn how to extract higher level features from this model which may be reused for other vision tasks.
+We'll also discuss how to extract higher level features from this model which may be reused for other vision tasks.

 We're excited to see what the community will do with this model.